Run Your Own Experiment on a Satellite in Earth Orbit!

-The Association of Space Explorers and Ardusat are recruiting 15 teachers or club leaders who want to provide their students with the ultimate learning experience by allowing them to run a real experiment on a real satellite orbiting Earth!
+The Association of Space Explorers and Ardusat are recruiting teams who want to provide their students with the ultimate learning experience by allowing them to run a real experiment on a real satellite orbiting Earth!

 Students, tell your teachers about this!